Can't get past emotions in negotiation?

 I'm pleased to share my article, "The Impact of Emotion in Negotiation," in the Spring 2020 edition of The Resolver (page 17), published by the Alternative Dispute Resolution section of the Federal Bar Association.

 Sunday, April 26, 2020

-After a few weeks of forced isolation, and with anxiety running high, it is only natural to be experiencing conflict with your family, partner, and/or children.
+After months of forced isolation, and with anxiety running high, it is only natural to be experiencing conflict with your family, partner, and/or children.
 This conflict is a normal byproduct of our coping with extreme stress, with limited ability to take space, and an extreme lack of support.
 That being said, there are things we can do, even now, to improve communication, and get your needs met in a relationship.
 The following tips can help you navigate the travails of intimate relationships, in times of self-imposed isolation –– or any time!

 Tuesday, February 18, 2020